 2. Pour Vinegar

-Once the baking soda is in place, pour down the drain an equal amount of either white or apple cider vinegar.
-The solution will bubble at first, but then it settles.
+Once the baking soda is in place, pour an equal amount of white vinegar or apple cider vinegar down the drain.
+The solution will bubble at first, before settling.

-Wait 15 minutes before you open the hot water tap to flush away the blockage.
-Use boiling water if the clog is stubborn, you might need to use boiling water.
+Wait 15 minutes before opening the hot water tap to flush away the blockage.
+If the clog is stubborn, you might need to use boiling water.

 Unscrew Drain Trap